ASandHamwich/dsa4262-sequenceseekers/README.md

 ```

 This installs Python 3.8.10, as well as all the necessary packages needed for running the prediction software.

-## Installation of Prediction Software
-To install and use this prediction software, ensure that you pull the `prediction` directory from the repository.

-`prediction` contains these 4 folders:
-1. `prediction/prediction_assets`: contains the necessary assets for running the prediction model;
-2. `prediction/prediction_script`: contains the scripts for generating the predictions;
-3. `prediction/prediction_notebooks`: contains notebooks for generating the predictions;
-4. `prediction/sample_prediction`: sample data for testing.

 # Running Prediction Software